sabady/Sentinel/BACKEND_SETUP.md

 ### 1. Create the Backend Infrastructure

-First, you need to create the S3 bucket and DynamoDB table that will store your Terraform state:
+First, you need to create the S3 bucket that will store your Terraform state:

 ```bash
 # Navigate to the Sentinel project directory